Well what a year it's been for our small but perfectly formed Society!

-It was great to continue our support for local fisheries, particularly at Chalybeate, Spring Hill, Brick Farm and Lakedown where the managers give us a warm welcome whenever we are there.
-Our trips to Cornamona to meet our friends on the Corrib resumed with the usual hilarity and a wealth of “war stories” to bring home
+It was great however to continue our support for local fisheries, particularly at Chalybeate, Spring Hill, Brick Farm and Lakedown where the managers give us a warm welcome whenever we are there.
+Our trips to Cornamona to meet our friends on the Corrib continued albeit with a reduced group but with the usual hilarity and a wealth of “war stories” to bring home

 A number of our members continued to cope with global warming in their own way by adding to their skills during the steamy months of July and August, luring carp to the fly (or something close to a fly!) and enjoying some impressive catches and enjoyable days out in the process

-Your Committee is now beginning its preparations for the 2024 season, and as always we will be doing so with particular focus on the key objectives of our Society which are to:
+Your new Committee is now beginning its preparations for the 2025 season, and as always we will be doing so with particular focus on the key objectives of our Society which are to:

 • promote the sport of fly fishing